Flotilla (video game): Reception

 Flotilla received a mixed response from video game journalists upon release.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game received an average score of 72 based on 7 reviews.
-British magazine Edge included Flotilla in its 2010 list of the Best 20 Indie Games available in the Xbox Live Marketplace, and acknowledged that the game was "as exacting as it is quirky, a stiff challenge beneath a sugar coating."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, it received an average score of 72 based on 7 reviews.
+British magazine Edge included Flotilla in its 2010 list of the Best 20 Indie Games available in the Xbox Live Marketplace, and acknowledged that it was "as exacting as it is quirky, a stiff challenge beneath a sugar coating."
 Mike Rose included Flotilla in his book 250 Indie Games You Must Play.

-The American version of PC Gamer commented that Flotilla "is a charmingly crafted bite-size portion of tactical fun".
-Meanwhile, the British version of the magazine elaborated that although the game had its share of "charm and character," it was nonetheless a random experience.
+The American edition of PC Gamer wrote that Flotilla "is a charmingly crafted bite-size portion of tactical fun".
+The British PC Gamer wrote that although it had its share of "charm and character," it was nonetheless a random experience.
 PC Zone UK characterized Flotilla as stylish and funny, but concluded that it was a "sadly disposable" experience.
-Edge gave a mixed response to the game, but praised the battles, which they considered "engaging despite their simplicity."
-An editor from the website Charge Shot praised the game's artificial intelligence and overall design, but criticized the multiplayer mode.
+Edge gave a mixed review, but praised the battles, which they considered "engaging despite their simplicity."
+An editor from the website Charge Shot praised the artificial intelligence and overall design, but criticized the multiplayer mode.

 Joe Martin from Bit-Tech named Flotilla a "hilarious and brazenly original" game.
 However, he criticized the interface and navigation gameplay, which he condemned as "trying to pilot a radio-controlled helicopter with someone else's feet."
-He also mentioned the lack of a speed-up feature in battles; he considered such a feature necessary for the game.
+He also criticized the lack of a speed-up feature in battles, which he felt was necessary.
 GameZone's Tom Dann also felt frustrated by the ship maneuvering mechanics, though he concluded that they "can also be rewarding and entertaining".
 Flotilla was nominated for the 2011 Independent Games Festival Visions Award, but lost to Amnesia: The Dark Descent.
 It was also listed among the Honorable Mentions for the Excellence in Visual Art and Excellence in Design awards.

 Sequel

-Blendo Games announced Flotilla 2 in April 2018, with a then-expected release date of August 1, 2018.
-It was released on August 17, 2018.
-The sequel is designed for virtual reality hardware and initially exclusive to the HTC Vive headset; the virtual reality aspect allows players to move around the space environment to plan out their tactics.
+Flotilla 2 was released on August 17, 2018.
+It is designed for virtual reality hardware and initially exclusive to the HTC Vive headset; the virtual reality aspect allows players to move around the space environment to plan out their tactics.